PraveenCBiradar/CashCounterFlutterApp/README.md

 If you'd like to contribute to the Cash Counter App, please fork the repository and submit a pull request with your changes.
 Ensure that your code follows the project's coding standards and includes tests where applicable.

 License
-This project is licensed under the MIT License
+This project is licensed under the MIT License- see the LICENSE file for details.

 Contact
 For any questions or feedback, please reach out to email praveenbiradar549@gmail.com.